Ojaswi1/Wrangling-SCOTUS-data/scotus.md

 ![](scotus_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

 ## The Chief Justice is frequently seen as capable of influencing the ideological direction of the Court.
 Create a graph similar to the one above that also incorporates information on who was the Chief Justice during the term.

+**Answer**: Although, I attempted the other advanced challenge, I wanted to attempt this one too.
+I am curious to learn another way to factor the chiefs in the correct order without using levels, and using the term-wise data.

 ``` r
 only_unique_cases_chief <- scdbv %>%